Evolution • Behavior • Sustainability

 Students around the world are invited to use the resources on OpenEvo through more formal classroom collaborations, and/or through informal, independent exploration.

-Students more interested in learning about scientific perspectives on human evolution, behavior, and sustainability may wish to begin by exploring TeachingBase collections such as Evolution, Cooperation, and Sustainability or our NetLogo Models.
+Students more interested in learning about scientific perspectives on human evolution, behavior, and sustainability may wish to begin by exploring TeachingBase collections such as Evolution, Cooperation, and Sustainability, Human Evolution Resources, or our NetLogo Models.

 Students more interested in working towards practical improvements to your own school or community may wish to begin your journey within our Community Science Lab modules.